loqalabs/loqa-meta/README.md

 /.github      - Shared issue templates and workflow config
 ```

-## The Ambiware Labs ↔ Loqa Relationship
+## The Loqa Labs ↔ Loqa Relationship

-Ambiware Labs is the organizational home for Loqa development.
-While Loqa remains an open-source project with community involvement, Ambiware Labs provides:
+Loqa Labs is the organizational home for Loqa development.
+While Loqa remains an open-source project with community involvement, Loqa Labs provides:

 - Core development resources
 - Project stewardship and direction